UCI Medical School Acceptance Rate & How to Get In

 UCI SOM Application Timeline

-Here’s what the application cycle looks like from start to finish:
+Here’s what the application timeline looks like from start to finish:

 • May – AMCAS application opens